 Helen Dunmore (1952-2017) was a poet, novelist, short story and children’s writer.
 Her poetry books received a Poetry Book Society Choice and Recommendations, the Alice Hunt Bartlett Award, and the Signal Poetry Award.
 Bestiary was shortlisted for the T.S.
-Eliot Prize in 1997, and Inside the Wave is shortlisted for the 2017 Costa Poetry Award.
+Eliot Prize in 1997.
+Inside the Wave won the 2017 Costa Poetry Award and went on to be named Costa Book of the Year.
 She won ﬁrst prize in the Cardiff International Poetry Competition in 1990 with her poem ‘Sisters leaving the dance’, and first prize in the National Poetry Competition in 2010 with ‘The Malarkey’.

 After making her debut with The Apple Fall in 1983, she published all her poetry with Bloodaxe.
 Her earlier work is available in Out of the Blue: Poems 1975-2001 (2001), which was followed by Glad of These Times (2007), The Malarkey (2012), and Inside the Wave (2017), her tenth and final collection.

 She published twelve novels and three books of short stories with Penguin, including A Spell of Winter (1995), winner of the Orange Prize for Fiction, Talking to the Dead (1996), The Siege (2001), Mourning Ruby (2003), House of Orphans (2006) and The Betrayal (2010), as well as The Greatcoat (2012) with Hammer, and The Lie (2014), Exposure (2016) and Birdcage Walk (2017) with Hutchinson.

 Born in Beverley, Yorkshire, she studied English at York University, and after graduating in 1973 spent two years teaching in Finland before settling in Bristol.